 What is Symfony?

-Symfony is collection of powerful PHP development tools that includes a set of independent components and a full-fledged development framework that rides on top of those components.
-Symfony is at the core of a number of popular PHP applications and frameworks, including Drupal, PHPbb, and laravel.
+Symfony is a collection of powerful PHP development tools that includes a set of independent components and a full-fledged development framework that rides on top of those components.

 What is an Application Framework?

 A framework is an integrated collection of tools, templates, and methodologies for developing a software application.

 A framework doesn't just provide a set of independent tools and libraries.
 Rather, the benefit of a framework is in the integration of all its parts and the overall effect this has on the way you develop an application.

 Benefits of a Framework